-EDUC 434Secondary Methods LaboratoryS3 SHThe secondary teacher education candidate will participate in two hours of simulated teaching and/or critique each week.
-Also, the candidate will observe, assist, or teach in a high school classroom for one class period each week.
+The secondary teacher education candidate will participate in two hours of simulated teaching and/or critique each week.
+Also, the candidate will observe, assist, or teach in a high school classroom for one class period each week (minimum of 15 hours).
 Prerequisite: Admission to the Teacher Education Program by the TEB.
-Co-requisite: EDUC 433, EDUC 436, EDUC 436, or EDUC 436.
+Co-requisite: EDUC 433, EDUC 436, EDUC 437, EDUC 438, or EDUC 439 OR Lateral Entry status.

-EDUC 436 Science Materials & Methods for Secondary Teachers UD 3 SH This course focuses on strategies for curriculum planning, instruction, and assessment in secondary science.
+EDUC 436 Science Materials & Methods for Secondary Teachers UD (3 SH)

+This course focuses on strategies for curriculum planning, instruction, and assessment in secondary science.
 Candidates will learn to integrate 21st Century content and skills in daily lessons including critical thinking and problem-solving, communication skills, creativity and innovation skills, collaboration skills, contextual learning skills, and information and media literacy skills.
 In addition, candidates will learn to systematically include in daily lessons content and skills related to leadership, ethics, accountability, adaptability, and personal productivity.
 They will learn strategies for developing reading comprehension skills in the content area and methods for accommodating exceptional learning needs.
-Prerequisite: Admission to the Teacher Education Program by the TEB or post-baccalaureate status.
+Prerequisite: Admission to the Teacher Education Program by the TEB OR post-baccalaureate status.